asbjornenge/tiny-react-router/README.md

 # tiny react router

-Very basic and minimal (30 lines of es6) router for react.
+Very small (30 lines of es6) and basic router for react.
 It just does the basics and is small enough for me to understand whats going on.
 You probably want to use [react-router](https://www.npmjs.com/package/react-router).